revezone/revezone/README.md

 * File Management: You can manage notes or boards based on folder.

 ### Note
-Note in ReveNote is a WYSIWYG Notion-like editor，supports '/' Command and Markdown syntax.
+Note in Revezone is a WYSIWYG Notion-like editor，supports '/' Command and Markdown syntax.
 ![](https://img.alicdn.com/imgextra/i3/O1CN01ZtyLi025xBnRgRRZM_!!6000000007592-2-tps-2472-1412.png)

 ### Board
-Board in ReveNote is a white board based on Excalidraw.
-You can use Excalidraw in a new easier way in ReveNote, even customing fonts in desktop app and linking notes in ReveNote through double link.
+Board in Revezone is a white board based on Excalidraw.
+You can use Excalidraw in a new easier way in Revezone, even customing fonts in desktop app and linking notes in Revezone through double link.
 ![](https://img.alicdn.com/imgextra/i3/O1CN015e68dL1YngFlaiz9g_!!6000000003104-2-tps-2472-1412.png)

 #### Custom Fonts in Board
-ReveNote app supports customing fonts in Revenote board.
-You can upload fonts you like in ReveNote app.
+Revezone app supports customing fonts in Revezone board.
+You can upload fonts you like in Revezone app.

 Operation Method:
 > Open a board -> Click the top left menu button -> Click 'Custom Font' button in menu list -> Upload a font file from local -> Click 'OK' button to complete font customing